|San José State University|

 Notions of the Nature of the

 Fundamental Bits of Matter

 The ancient Greeks considered the question of the smallest bits of matter.
-The envisioned a process in which a bit of matter is cut in half and then one of the halves is cut in half.
+They envisioned a process in which a bit of matter is cut in half and then one of the halves is cut in half.
 They asked whether this process could continue indefinitely or whether it must terminate.
 Democritus decided it must terminate.
-The name he gave to the smallest bit was "a"+"tom," "a" being Greek for "not" and "tom" for cut.
-Thus "atom" is Greek for "not cutable."
+The name he gave to the smallest bit was "a"+"tom," "a" being Greek for not and "tom" for cut.
+Thus "atom" is Greek for not cutable.

 The Greeks after Democritus did nothing further with the concept of "atoms."
 It was not until shortly after 1800 that atomic theory was developed by John Dalton.
 Dalton stated that material of each element is made up of tiny, identical and immutable particles which combine in small whole number ratios to form compounds.
 This formulation was based upon his own extensive chemical investigations supplemented by discoveries made other scientists of his time such Antoine Lavoisier's that mass is conserved in chemical reactions.
 Dalton's discoveries had to do with the existence of atoms but said nothing about the nature and structure of atoms.